eclairevoyant/nix-citizen/README.md

     environment.systemPackages = with pkgs; [ #`home.packages` if using home manager
         # replace or repeat for any included package
         inputs.nix-citizen.packages.${system}.star-citizen
+        # There is also an experimental star-citizen-umu package, this uses umu-launcher on the backend
+        # Proton is used from the nixpkgs (proton-ge-bin)
     ];

 };